 It seems like it is a common statement that doses under 50 mSv in a year or 100 mSv over your lifetime are safe or have a minimal risk.
 I also have read that the occupational dose is 50 mSv each year.
 My question is, for a radiation worker or people who get routine medical procedures of 30 mSv each year, their yearly dose would be under 50 mSv, but their lifetime dose would add up quickly.
 Would that still be considered safe to get these yearly small doses?
 I do not understand why you would say 100 mSv in your lifetime; the radiation does not store up in your body, so you would think it would be safe to get yearly amounts as long as you did not exceed the safe yearly limit.

 Your question refers to several points that warrant some discussion.
-The value of 50 mSv in a year that you quote is a number recommended by the Health Physics Society (HPS) in a position paper in 2010.
+The value of 50 mSv in a year that you quote is a number recommended by the Health Physics Society (HPS) in a position paper in 2010, recently updated in 2019.
 It was stipulated as a value below which the HPS recommended that we should not attempt to quantify health risks.
 A similar recommendation applied to the dose of 100 mSv accumulated over a lifetime.
 Both of these doses were intended to represent doses in excess of natural background radiation doses.
 There is considerable uncertainty associated with the estimation of risk from relatively low doses, and this accounts for this caution by the HPS and other groups (this is discussed a bit more later in this discussion).
 This does not mean, however, that there is no risk, but rather that there may not be any risk and, if there is, we are not certain about how to quantify it.
 Regarding the 50 mSv per year value that represents the occupational annual effective dose limit for most radiation workers in the United States, this was established in consideration of the belief that it represented a sufficiently safe level such that workers so exposed would not be experiencing appreciable risk of serious health consequences beyond what accrues to most other workers employed in other safe work environments.

 It is important to recognize, however, that all facilities licensed to conduct activities involving radioactive materials and radiation sources, in addition to having to abide by dose limits, are required to institute a program for maintaining workers' doses at levels as low as reasonably achievable (ALARA).
 This philosophy results in occupational doses among typical radiation workers that are considerably below the allowed annual limits.
 The average annual effective dose for all occupational workers in this country is less than 10 percent of the 50 mSv limit, and most radiation workers receive less than 10 mSv per year.
 Many other countries have adopted the International Commission on Radiological Protection (ICRP) recommendations of a 20 mSv per year occupational effective dose limit with allowances to go as high as 50 mSv per year so long as the average annual dose over five years does not exceed 20 mSv .